Christopher Morel Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 23rd in MLB.

-- The Cardinals have a 4.49 team ERA that ranks 20th among all league pitching staffs.
+- The Cardinals have a 4.53 team ERA that ranks 23rd across all league pitching staffs.

-- The Cardinals give up the fewest home runs in baseball (95 total, one per game).
+- The Cardinals allow the fewest home runs in baseball (99 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.